AdobeDocs/uxp-photoshop/src/pages/guides/uxp_guide/uxp-misc/manifest-v4/index.md

 `theme` | `string[]` | Array of themes this icon supports.
 Photoshop supports `lightest`, `light`, `dark`, and `darkest`.
 If all themes are compatible with the icon, you can use `all`.
 (Default is `all`).
 `species` | `string[]` | Identifies the type of icon and where it would make sense to display it.
 The default is `generic`, meaning that Photoshop is free to use this icon anywhere.

-## Hosts
+## Host

-The `host` field is an _array_ of objects matching the `HostDefinition` format specified below.
-These entries allow your plugin to be ran on multiple apps such as Adobe XD or Photoshop.
-Optionally, the field can contain a HostDefinition instead of a full array if only one type of app is being supported.
+The `host` field is an _object_ matching the `HostDefinition` format specified below.
+This entry allows your plugin to specify which app your plugin can run on such as Adobe XD or Photoshop.
+During development, the field can contain an _array_ of HostDefinition's.
+This can be very convient during development of cross-compatible UXP plugins.
+However, during submission to the marketplace, only one HostDefinition is allowed.

 ### HostDefinition